 If after running a more complex scan you don’t receive any warnings, you have nothing to worry about – otherwise, just choose to remove the infected files.

 Optional, if you already installed a dedicated antivirus / antimalware software, you can remove Microsoft Security Essentials from your Windows 10 device.

-In that way you won’t experience any other ‘Preliminary scan results show that malicious or potentially unwanted software might exist’ messages and you can also be sure that your system is 100% protected against deceptive programs or malware attacks.
+In that way, you won’t experience any other error messages and you can also be sure that your system is 100% protected against deceptive programs or malware attacks.

-If you have further questions or if you have something to share with us related with this topic, use the comments form below.
+If you have further questions or something to share with us related to this topic, do not hesitate to use the comments form below.